 Baden-Baden's public transport operates under the KVV system.
 This means tickets are valid across the entire network.
 Single tickets are good for one journey.
 They are perfect for short trips.
 Fares depend on the number of zones you travel through.

-A single ticket for one zone costs around 2.50 Euros in 2025.
+A single ticket for one zone costs around 2.80 Euros in 2026 (valid for 180 minutes).
+A two-zone single ticket — which covers most journeys between the Hauptbahnhof and the city center — costs 3.50 Euros.
 You can buy tickets from bus drivers directly.
 Ticket machines are also available at major stops.
-Always check current prices before buying.
-You can also purchase digital tickets via the KVV app, which is very convenient.
+Always check current prices on the official KVV tickets page before your trip, as fares are updated periodically.

 Visitors staying longer might benefit from weekly tickets.
 These provide great value for extended stays.
 Explore options like the RegioCard if you plan to visit nearby areas in the Black Forest.
 Always validate your ticket when boarding the bus.
 Unvalidated tickets can result in fines, so be careful.